 Dia dhaoibh agus fáilte ar ais roimh gach duine.
-Tá súil againn go mbeidh bliain den scoth agaibhse go léir agus go mbainfidh sibh taitneamh agus tairbhe as an scoil bhliain atá romhainn.
+Tá súil againn go mbeidh bliain den scoth agaibhse go léir agus go mbainfidh sibh taitneamh agus tairbhe as an scoil bhliain as romhainn.
 Go n-éirí an t-ádh libh!
-We would like to wish everybody a warm welcome back to school.
-We hope this year is filled with learning, love and laughter for all staff and students.

 As we have the privilege of being your Head Girls this year, we want to take this opportunity to introduce ourselves to the student community.
 We want to highlight our place on the journey on which every one of you is about to embark over the next school year, a year that should prove to be an exciting and interesting one, with no restrictions and limitless opportunities.

 Sometimes, the school can be a place of exuberance where you build a rapport with your teachers and enjoy lunch with your friends daily.
 On the flip side, occasionally, we may also have bad days because that’s just part of life.
 The special thing about Loreto is the many teachers who are here to support us on our journey through school.
 Whether it is helping you when struggling in a certain subject or guiding you in uncovering your future career path, or simply showing you your way around, there is always someone there to offer a helping hand.